-Due to increased enrollment demands, most CSU campuses do not admit lower-division transfer applicants.
+Due to increased enrollment demands, some CSU campuses do not admit lower-division transfer applicants.

 Having fewer than 60 semester (90 quarter) units at the point of transfer may affect eligibility for registration priority at CSU campuses and may affect the student’s financial aid status.